TEN YEARS AGO

 Two small hands, with more force than would seem possible for the slight frame of Melody Malone to generate, bury themselves in the soft flesh of Candace's back, propelling the large woman forward into the air above the steps and then down.
 Thundering, tumbling, to land with a series of sickening thuds, and then sudden silence.

-Limbs twisted beneath her bulky frame at horrible angles, Candace Malone lies sprawled across the final two steps and the hardwood floor of the living room.
+Limbs twisted beneath her bulky frame at horrible angles, Candace Malone lies sprawled across the bottom two steps and the hardwood floor of the living room.

 In the den, which is around the corner from the living room, down a short hall and three steps, Paul jumps.
 "Christ!
 What the hell was that, Candy?
 Are you alright?"
 No answer.
 "Candace?"
 His eyes return to the desk, now strewn with papers and notes that he's pulled from the many drawers during his fruitless search.
 "Goddamnit, I can't find that number."

 He turns and begins to head back to the living room.
 "For that doctor.
 I can't remember his damned name.
 Candace?"

 Up the three steps, into the short hall.
 As he nears the corner he can see a dark shape at the base of the stairs up to the second floor.
 Recognizes the color and look of the robe his wife is wearing.
 Begins to run.
 "Candy!
 Honey!"
 Reaches her side.
 "My God, no!
 Candace!"